Finding Volumes with Definite Integrals

 Now recall that just as $ab_1 + ab_2 + ab_3 = a(b_1 + b_2 + b_3)$, we can pull the constant factor "$a$" out of the summation $\sum_{i=1}^n ab_i$ to obtain the product, $a \sum_{i=1}^n b_i$.
 Pulling out the factor of $h$ from the first Riemann sum above, we can clearly see that $$\underbrace{\sum_{i=1}^n h \cdot f(x_i^*) \Delta x}_{\textrm{approx. volume}} = \underbrace{h}_{\textrm{height}} \cdot \underbrace{\left[\sum_{i=1}^n f(x_i^*) \Delta x\right]}_{\textrm{approx. base area}}$$ We know that the expression on the left is the approximated volume -- but look at the expression on the right!
 The part inside the brackets is precisely the corresponding approximation to the area of the base shape that was extruded to make the volume in question!

-Assuming these two approximating Riemann sums involved strips and cuboids spanning over the interval from $x=a$ to $x=b$, then taking a limit as $n \rightarrow \infty$, we can express things in terms of definite integrals: $$\underbrace{\int_{a}^{b} h \cdot f(x)\,dx}_{\textrm{exact volume}} = \underbrace{h}_{\textrm{height}} \cdot \underbrace{\int_{a}^{b} f(x)\,dx}_{\textrm{exact base area}}$$
+Assuming these two approximating Riemann sums involved strips and cuboids spanning over the interval from $x=a$ to $x=b$, then taking a limit as $n \rightarrow \infty$, we can express things in terms of definite integrals: $$\underbrace{\int_{a}^{b} h \cdot f(x)\,dx}_{\textrm{exact volume}} = \underbrace{h}_{\textrm{height}} \cdot \underbrace{\int_{a}^{b} f(x)\,dx}_{\textrm{exact base area, $A_{base}$}}$$

 Using Extruded Volumes to Approximate Cross-sectional Slices of Other Volumes

-Suppose we take some area and extrude it only by some purposefully small length.
+Let us take some area and extrude it only by some purposefully small length.
 Perhaps this extrusion is done vertically.
 Below we do this for several different such areas.

 Let us position this solid on a set of axes in our standard orientation (i.e., positive $z$-axis pointing up).
-Let us place its circular base in the $xy$-plane, centered at the origin, and rotate the solid about the $z$ axis as needed until the cross sections are parallel to the $xz$-plane.
+Let us place its circular base in the $xy$-plane, centered at the origin, and rotate the solid about the $z$ axis as needed until the aforementioned cross sections are parallel to the $xz$-plane.

 The above images build up from left to right what this solid must look like.
 First, on the left we draw the circular base (in blue) and erect a few equilateral triangles upon it to serve as representative cross-sections.
 Then, in the middle image, we increase the number of cross-sections and extrude each to a triangular prism until it meets the next.
-When these prisms' extrusion lengths are small, they will well-approximate the true cross-sectional volumes (of the same width and in the same positions) for the overall solid we are building, just like the cylinders in our example at the beginning of this section well-approximated the true corresponding cross-sectional volumes for the sphere.
-Taking things a step further, this middle image also shows us that an approximation to the the volume of the overall solid described can be found through summing the volumes of these triangular prisms.
-On the far right, we see the limit of this process as each triangular prism becomes arbitrarily thin, with their union ultimately forming the solid sought.
+When these prisms' extrusion lengths are small, they will well-approximate the true cross-sectional volumes (of the same width and in the same positions) for the overall solid we are building, just like the cuboids in our example at the beginning of this section well-approximated the true corresponding cross-sectional volumes for the cylinder.

 (Note that this is not a solid for which we have a familiar name -- one might say it looks roughly cone-shaped, but this solid is definitely not a cone, given the sharp curved edge across its top formed by the top vertices of those triangular cross-sections.)